-Board-restricted\designated funds are institutional funds but not endowment funds.
+Board-restricted funds are institutional funds but not endowment funds.
 The rules on expenditures and modification of restrictions in this Act do not apply to restrictions placed by an institution on an otherwise unrestricted fund held by the institution for its own benefit.
 The institution may be able to change these restrictions itself, subject to internal rules and to the fiduciary duties that apply to those that manage an institution.

-If an institution transfers assets designated as an endowment to another institution, subject to the restriction that the other institution hold the assets as an endowment, then the second institution will hold the assets that fund as an endowment fund.
+If an institution transfers assets designated as an endowment to another institution, then the second institution will hold that fund as an endowment fund.